-To assist the Physical Therapist and the department by supporting patients undergoing treatment at the Seattle Cancer Care Alliance.
+Provide assistance to the Physical Therapist and Physical Therapy department for patients undergoing treatment at the Seattle Cancer Care Alliance.

-- Assisting with department maintenance and putting away equipment after use.
+- Assist department with patient safety and infection control practices by cleaning and putting away equipment after use.

 - Comply with all infection control and confidentiality policies in regards to patient care.

 - Strive to remain compassionate, non-judgmental, flexible and impartial when assisting people that have lifestyles, spiritual beliefs, and interests that are different from your own.

 - Respect the privacy of patients and family members, and abide by the Volunteer Services Program’s confidentiality policies.

 A Physical Therapist will provide supervision to physical therapy volunteers.
 On-going feedback and evaluation of the program will be requested.
 Physical therapy supervision will be direct observation during shift.

 New volunteers must be able to commit a minimum of three months to the Volunteer Services Program.
 Volunteers assist a minimum of one 2-hour shift per week.
 The Physical Therapy department is open 8 am to 4:30 pm Monday-Friday.

 Patients are extremely vulnerable to potentially life-threatening infections because their immune systems are suppressed from chemotherapy and radiation treatment.
 Because of this, all volunteers must abide by universal precaution and infectious disease guidelines in order to protect themselves and patients.